-If the outdoors and physical labor isn’t your cup of tea it is good to remember that not all farm work involves harvesting and picking.
+If the outdoors and physical labour are not your cup of tea it is good to remember that not all farm work involves physical work.

 Employment in a farm business can include (but is not limited to) work in packing sheds, data entry, lab work and cleaning.

 Tailor your application to suit your strengths and interests.
-Be honest as to why your looking for that kind of farm work and your availability time frames.
+Be honest as to why you’re looking for that kind of farm work and your availability time frames.

 Overall, people who do agricultural work in Australia have a great experience – meeting new people, working outdoors and putting money in their pockets.

 We want to ensure that everyone has that experience, so if you are concerned about whether your employer is meeting their legal obligations you can check out this handy checklist by the National Farmers’ Federation and Produce Marketing Association.